 Interview goals and objectives

 Interviews are better if you know what you want to achieve.
-Before your interview, jot down what you want the interviewer to know about you so you don’t forget to mention anything.
+Before your interview, jot down what you want the interviewer to know about you, so you don’t forget to mention anything.
 Remember, your aim is to get to the next stage of the selection process.

 Activity to practice